psignorelli2/myAI/README.md

 # Read Me
-Create your own AI Assistant, powered by ringel.AI
+Create your own AI Assistant, using ringle.ai this tool helps student athletes in their journey through school and sport.

-This repo makes it easy to configure and deploy your own AI Assistant using Vercel and Pinecone.

-For documentation, contact Daniel Ringel and visit www.ringel.AI